online submission instructions

 - Your article prepared as a CIF (crystallographic information file); see below for more information on preparing and pre-checking your CIF

-- A structure factor or Rietveld data file in CIF format for each structure reported
+- A structure factor or Rietveld data file for each structure reported (if this information is not embedded in the CIF)

 - A high-resolution graphics file in TIFF, PostScript, encapsulated PostScript or HPGL format for each figure and chemical scheme; see below for more information on graphics files